 Finding the best care is one of the most important decisions you’ll ever make, and many factors will influence your decision about where your child will be treated.

 At UF Health, we believe in patient-centered care, and we strive to ensure that patients and their families are taken care of throughout the patient’s treatment.
-During your initial visits and follow-up appointments, we’ll take time to answer all of your questions and concerns.
+During your initial visits and follow-up appointments, we’ll take the time to answer all of your questions and concerns.

 Among the many questions, parents should ask about any congenital heart center they’re considering for their child’s care is: What are your outcomes?

 As part of our commitment to quality and improvement, the UF Health Congenital Heart Center reports its outcomes annually to the Society of Thoracic Surgeons (STS) Congenital Heart Surgery Database.
 Through our participation in the STS program, we are able to compare our outcomes with other congenital heart programs across the country.